 As Chief Technology Officer of NTT Security, Mike Hrabik oversees technology methodologies globally.
 He is also the NTT Security US Regional Chief Operating Officer.
 Mike was a co-founder of Solutionary and most recently held the position of President and Chief Technology Officer.
 He was the principal architect for the patented ActiveGuard® platform and Security Operations Centers (SOCs).
 With over 25 years’ high-level experience in technology services organizations, Mike is highly-experienced in helping organizations develop strategies for cyber resilience.

 Ramece is a research analyst with the Solutionary Security Engineering Research Team (SERT).
 Ramece focuses on the areas of malware analysis, reverse engineering and packet analysis.

 When not at work, Ramece enjoys photography, cooking, reading and catching up on his javelin catching.
 He has a seemingly endless cache of useless facts and bad jokes (please, don’t get him started).
 Ramece found his way into IT Security after watching the movie “Hackers”.
 Fascinated with the pretty lights that occur during hacking, he decided to learn everything he could.
 After discovering there are no pretty lights in hacking, and that it takes longer then 30 seconds to crack 1024 bit encryption, he intends to keep learning.

-Susan Carter is an incident response team lead with the Solutionary Security Engineering Research Team (SERT).
-Susan currently holds several industry certifications and specializes in incident handling coordination and computer forensics.
-Susan came to Solutionary after a two-decade stint working with a contractor for the Department of Energy.
+Susan Carter currently holds several industry certifications and specializes in incident handling coordination and computer forensics.
+She came to Solutionary after a two-decade stint working with a contractor for the Department of Energy.